Moisture Content Analysis Methods | Water Content of Soil and Volatile Matter

 As with all testing, the sampling is extremely important and samples taken from the surface or retained in jars with a large headspace may absorb water and not be representative of the whole.

-For sampling from a large consignment, a sampling plan needs to be drawn up and thought given to retaining samples to keep moisture pick up or drying to a minimum.
-The sampling containers need to be airtight, dry, and have the minimum headspace
+For sampling from a large consignment, a sampling plan needs to be drawn up and thought given to retain samples to keep moisture pick up or drying to a minimum.
+The sampling containers need to be airtight, dry and have the minimum headspace

 For solids, the particle size needs to be small so large particles should be broken down gently to a maximum of 2 mm avoiding producing heat or allowing moisture pick up, or drying by keeping the time of exposure in the air to a minimum.